 Court Records are public records.
 They include a case file that includes a docket sheet and any of the filings and documents filed in the case.
 You can access the court records on their website, or at Clerk of Court office where the case was filed.

 Every state keeps a record of a person’s criminal background.
 These state databases are all linked so you are able to track criminal convictions from any other state.
-Go to courthouse and inquire, or check the website.
+Go to courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if it was in a different state, you might have to pay for a more intensive search.

 A criminal history search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: